-Because of its location the city became the center of the continued war between the Greeks and Persians.
-During the Greek and Persian Wars, the Byzantines initially supported Darius I in his Scythian campaign providing him with ships, but turned against him later.
+Because of its location, the city became the center of the continued war between the Greeks and Persians.
+During the Greek and Persian Wars, the Byzantines initially supported Darius I in his Scythian campaign providing him with ships but turned against him later.
 Darius destroyed the city, making the entire area part of the Achaemenid Empire in 513 BCE.
 During the Ionian Revolt, Greeks forces captured the city but were unable to maintain control, losing it to the invading Persians.
 Many of the residents of both Byzantium and Chalcedon fled, fearing reprisals from the Persians.
-The Spartan general, Pausanias, victorious against the Persians at Plataea in 478 BCE, traveled northward and conquered the city, becoming its governor.
-With the Persians so close, he made peace with the Persian king Xerxes, possibly offering to help the Persians to conquer Greece.
+The Spartan general, Pausanias, victorious against the Persians at the Battle of Plataea in 478 BCE, traveled northward and conquered the city, becoming its governor.
+With the Persians so close, he made peace with the Persian king Xerxes I, possibly offering to help the Persians to conquer Greece.
 He remained Byzantine governor until 470 BCE when he was recalled by the Spartans.

-Although becoming an ally of the Roman Empire and in many ways becoming very Romanized, Byzantium remained fairly independent, acting as a stopping off point for Roman armies on their way to Asia Minor.
+Although becoming an ally of the Roman Empire and in many ways becoming very Romanized, Byzantium remained fairly independent, acting as a stopping-off point for Roman armies on their way to Asia Minor.
 The fishing, agriculture, and tributes from ships passing through the Strait made it a valuable source of income for Rome.
-In 192 AD after Emperor Commodus was assassinated, a war emerged over who would succeed him.
-When the city refused to support Septimus Severus, supporting Pescennius Niger of Syria instead, the future emperor laid siege and destroyed the city.
-He would later regret his actions --- due to the influence of his son Caracalla ---and rebuild it,
+In 192 CE, after Emperor Commodus was assassinated, a war emerged over who would succeed him.
+When the city refused to support Septimus Severus, supporting Pescennius Niger of Syria instead, the future Roman emperor laid siege and destroyed the city.
+He would later regret his actions - due to the influence of his son Caracalla - and rebuild it.

-When Emperor Diocletian divided the Roman Empire into his tetrachy (rule by four), Byzantium fell into the eastern half, ruled by Diocletian.
-The Emperor Constantine came into power in the western half in 312 AD and would soon reunite the empire when he defeated Licinius at the Battle of Chrysopolis in 324 AD.
+When Emperor Diocletian divided the Roman Empire into a tetrarchy (rule by four), Byzantium fell into the eastern half, ruled by Diocletian.
+Constantine I came into power in the western half in 312 CE and would soon reunite the empire when he defeated Licinius at the Battle of Chrysopolis in 324 CE.
 He would build his new capital on the site of ancient Byzantium, New Rome; it would become the cultural and economic center of the east.
 Upon Constantine’s death in 337 CE, the city would be renamed Constantinople in his honor.
-Although the city maintained it role as an important part of the Byzantine Empire, it would be invaded and captured by the Ottoman Turks In 1453.
+Although the city maintained its role as an important part of the Byzantine Empire, it would be invaded and captured by the Ottoman Turks in 1453 CE.
 For further information refer to the definition on Constantinople.